 You may have known about paid media, owned media, and earned media channels.
 These three terms are the pillar of marketing, especially in the content and digital marketing areas, Its strong execution is crucial to every successful strategy for attracting new clients.

 Despite their big popularity, however, not everyone fully realizes the difference between paid, owned, and earned media.
-In this post, I’ll break down the differences between paid, owned, and earned media, how each of these terms is used in the area of online digital marketing.
+In this post, I’ll break down the differences between paid, owned, and earned media, and how each of these terms is used in the area of online digital marketing.

 What Are Paid, Owned, and Earned Media Channels?

 Paid, owned, and earned media are often considered channels or streams of marketing.
 From billboards to Google ads, most of the marketing we meet relates to one of these three types of media.

 While paid, owned, and earned media vary greatly, they have the same final goal: to enhance brand awareness and generate more leads.

 What is Paid Media?

 Paid media contains any marketing channel you pay for.
 Traditional banner ads and social media ads shown on social media platforms, search engine advertising (SEA) with Google AdWords are all named as paid media.
 Usually, paid media includes third-party sources and targets a specific audience, such as potential or past clients.

 Paid media and ads work really well for companies just getting started and interested in building a base of clients.
 Paid media is also good for retargeting or remarketing to those users who have already shown interest in your products or services (i.e., past buyers, people who have visited your website).
 Using other media types together, paid media can bring good results in reaching people with high interest.

 Examples of Paid Media

 There are several types of paid media, covering both online and offline sources.
 Here are the main types of paid media:

 1. Display ads

 Display ads are one of the main types of online paid media.
 They initially became popular as static banner ads that you could see on website sidebars.
 However, display ads have changed drastically since then – here are a few up-to-date display advertising options: